Emanate-Biostats-Inc/user-guide/docs/macros/macros-general/batchmodefile.md

 %end;
 ```

+### Usage

   - batchMode.sas runs `%batchModeFile`.
 Think of this like our batch.sas file that runs the `%batch` calls.
-  - runBatchModeClearLogs.sas is automatically ran in the batch file.
-It just runs `%batchModeClearLogs`
+  - runBatchModeClearLogs.sas is automatically ran at the beginning of the batch file to call `%batchModeClearLogs`.
-  - runBatchModeLogReport.sas is automatically ran in the batch file.
-It just runs `%batchModeLogReport`
+  - runBatchModeLogReport.sas is automatically ran at the end of the batch file to call `%batchModeLogReport`.

-Follow the steps in `batchMode.sas` (also listed here)
+Follow the commented steps in `batchMode.sas` (also listed here)
   1. Customize `%batchModeFile` parameters for your run
-  2. Check `batch_mode_list` dataset or `runBatchMode.bat` file to confirm list
+  2. Check `batch_mode_list` dataset or the `.bat` file to confirm list
   3. Double click `\Programs\Batch\Batch Mode\runBatchMode.bat` in SAS Explorer or Windows to run
-  4. If you ran async TFLs, after they finish call `%batchModeLogReport` or double click `\Programs\Batch\Batch Mode\runBatchModeLogReport.bat`
+  4. (conditional) If you ran async TFLs, after they all finish call `%batchModeLogReport` or double click `\Programs\Batch\Batch Mode\runBatchModeLogReport.bat`

 ## Defintion